 \subsection{Proof of Proposition~\ref{prop:SASpolar}}

-Recall Definition~\ref{def:SAS}.
-Since conjugation by $\Phi$ does not change the commutation relations, it is clear from the commutation relations \eqref{comm1}-\eqref{comm5} that the differential operators in $\mathcal{S_A}$ satisfy property (2) in the definition of super Airy structure.
-Thus it suffices if we show that a linear combination of the differential operators in $\mathcal{S_A}$ satisfies property (1).
-We present a proof for $\epsilon=3$ ($\tau_1=0$), and we normalize $\tau_3=1$ -- the following discussions can be straightforwardly applied to the case with $\epsilon=1$.
+Since conjugation by $\Phi$ does not change the commutation relations, it is clear from the commutation relations \eqref{comm1}-\eqref{comm5} that the differential operators in $\mathcal{S_A}$ satisfy property (2) in Definition~\ref{def:SAS}.
+Thus it suffices if we show that (linear combinations of) the differential operators in $\mathcal{S_A}$ satisfies property (1) in Definition~\ref{def:SAS}.
+We present a proof for $\epsilon=3$ ($\tau_1=0$), and we normalize $\tau_3=1$ -- the following discussions can be straightforwardly applied to the case with $\epsilon=1$ ($\tau_1\neq0$).

 It is shown in \eqref{Phi on modes} that $H_i^1,F_i^1$ remain unchanged under conjugation by $\Phi$, hence, they automatically satisfy property (1).
 On the other hand, $H_i^2,F_i^2$ are expanded in terms of $(J_i,\Gamma_i)_{i\in\mathbb{Z}}$ as follows: